ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Exit the container by typing `exit`

-* Let's refresh the database data.
-Back in the shell logged to the MySQL container:
+* Let's restart the database service.
+Log on to the MySQL container:

 ```
 kubectl exec -it $MYSQL_ID -- /bin/bash